dipaksha1201/dipaksha1201/README.md

 - 👯 Collaborating on open-source projects focused on accessibility and inclusive user experiences.

 - 💬 Ask me about AI applications, web development, or full-stack technologies.

-- ⚡ Fun fact: I love to dance 💃 and explore new places 🌍!

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">